APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/hugging_face_guide.md

 The deployment consists of the following components:

-- **Compute and Storage**: Cisco UCS servers running Azure Stack HCI and hosting the AKS cluster.
+- **Compute and Storage**: Cisco UCS servers running Azure Local and hosting the AKS cluster.
 - **Containerized LLM**: A Docker container running the Hugging Face LLM.
 - **Networking**: Configured to allow communication between the LLM endpoint and clients.
 - **Management**: Azure Arc-enabled Kubernetes for cluster and application management.